Advanced Debating Techniques for Students

 This technique is also considered an insult because it verbally attacks people, speech, style, and eye contact.

 The strawman argument is an easy way to make your argument stronger than it is.
 Here, the debaters will attack a position that opponents do not hold or intend to defend.
 Similarly, such techniques are considered unethical because they are done on purpose to deceive others.

 This technique presents proof that you are not aware of something.
 For example, no one has ever proved the existence of ghosts.
 It is because there is no such evidence that they either exist or not.

-Aa debater chooses limited options in a false dilemma, even when there are more choices to choose from.
+A debater chooses limited options in a false dilemma, even when more choices are to choose from.
 It is also used to convince the audience about one side by ignoring the other.

 It involves the mistake of repeating an argument again and again without arriving at any new conclusion.
 Moreover, this technique is also known as circular reasoning.
-They usually begin at a point where they finish and finish where they start.
+They usually begin at a point where to finish and finish where to start.

 Hasty reasoning is a type of general statement that lacks sufficient evidence to support it.
 Moreover, this technique is made up of illogical conclusions, assumptions, overstatements, and exaggeration.

 It is a technique that involves distraction from the main arguments by using sentiments.
 They may seem to be relevant but are not really on the topic.
 Similarly, it is commonly used when the debater does not like the topic or wants to discuss something easier.

 The word “tu quoque” is a Latin word that means “the appeal to hypocrisy.”
 Here, the debater points out the hypocrisy in the opponent to: